 Whale Sharks In Phuket

-We can’t with all honestly say that we’re inundated with whale shark sightings but they’re regular enough visitors to get a mention in dive briefs.
+We can’t with all honestly say that we’re inundated with whale shark sightings.
+However they’re regular enough visitors to get a mention in dive briefs.
 Of the local dive sites – Shark Point probably gets the most sightings and if you venture a little further afield then Richelieu Rock gives you a chance but probably Hin Daeng and Hin Muang gives you the best chance of an encounter with these magnificent animals.

 Whale sharks are very often accompanied by large numbers of remora, slender suckerfish and large cobia.
 Much like the entourage that accompanies celebrities they’re a fairly useless bunch to the ‘star’ and basically freeload a ride off the shirt tails of the main attraction.
-The accompaniment of spongers get a certain degree of protection from their 20 ton friend and feed of it’s left overs and pooh but give little if anything in return.
+The accompaniment of spongers get a certain degree of protection from their 20 ton friend and feed from its left overs and pooh but give little if anything in return.

-Whale sharks are plankton feeders but will also feed on fish eggs, krill and small fish and squid.
+Whale sharks are plankton feeders but will also feed on fish eggs, krill, small fish and squid.
 They mostly swim around with there mouths open but they can also use suction to engulf vast quantities of water and filter out the good stuff with a unique sieve like structure that is thought to be modified gill rakers.
 They have an uncanny ability to appear just at the right time for mass spawning events of coral and fish and gorge themselves on the rich fair.

 Not at all, unless somebody dropped one on you, that would probably leave a few bruises.
 Even though they do have 300 rows of tiny teeth, curiously they aren’t used for feeding in any way.
-Getting to close could get you whacked by the tail but that’s your own fault and you’ll get no sympathy here.
+Getting to close could get you whacked by the tail but that’s your own fault and you’ll get no sympathy.

 What Can You Do?